Compare Rates

 What makes it worse is that you need the life insurance payout to pay for the funeral home’s burial fees which can be very expensive.

-Family members often assume that a deceased relative has purchased life insurance when a life insurance policy in reality does not even exist.
+Family members often assume that a deceased relative has purchased life insurance when a life insurance policy in reality may not even exist.

 What Are the Best Ways to Begin the Search for a Lost Life Insurance Policy?